Patrick Nagel: Early life and education

 Nagel was born in Dayton, Ohio, on November 25, 1945, but was raised and spent most of his life in the Los Angeles area.
-After serving in the United States Army with the 101st Airborne in Vietnam, Nagel attended the Chouinard Art Institute in Los Angeles in 1969, and in that same year he received his Bachelor of Fine Arts degree from California State University, Fullerton.
+After serving in the United States Army with the 101st Airborne Division in Vietnam, Nagel attended the Chouinard Art Institute in Los Angeles in 1969, and in that same year he received his Bachelor of Fine Arts degree from California State University, Fullerton.

 Career

 Illustration and design

 In 1971, Nagel worked as a graphic designer for ABC Television, producing graphics for promotions and news broadcasts.
 The following year, he began work as a freelance artist for major corporations and magazines, including Architectural Digest, Harper's Magazine, IBM, ITT Corporation, MGM, Oui, Rolling Stone, United Artists, and Universal Studios.

 Nagel produced album covers for recording artists such as Tommy James, Charlene, Thelma Houston and Cissy Houston.

-Nagel's 1982 painting for the album cover of rock group Duran Duran's hit album Rio became one of his better known images.
+Nagel's 1982 painting for the album cover of rock group Duran Duran's hit album Rio, designed by Malcolm Garrett, became one of his best known images.
+The model in Nagel's painting has been identified as Marcie Hunt, who featured in a 1981 issue of Vogue Paris.
+A lithograph of the album cover is part of the collection of MoMA.

 He worked for many commercial clients, including Intel, Lucky Strike cigarettes, Ballantine's Whiskey, and Budweiser.

 Nagel contributed to Playboy magazine between August 1975 and July 1984, with one of his paintings being published in every issue, most notably in the Playboy Advisor, Playboy Forum and Playboy After Hours columns.
 This helped to improve his exposure to a wider audience and encouraged the popularity of "the Nagel Woman" image.
 He created roughly 285 pieces of art work for Playboy during his career.
 In the early part of his time with Playboy he was given very specific illustration instructions, but that ended sometime between 1977 and 1978; thereafter, Nagel chose his theme and approach and submitted his work for approval before publication.
 In 1993, roughly nine years after Nagel's death, his widow Jennifer Dumas went into litigation with Playboy over the rights to the artwork published in the magazine.
 See Playboy Enterprises, Inc. v.
 Dumas.